WillTaylor22/Ruby-TDD-Pr1me-Mult1plication-T4able/readme.md

 ## The Solution

-I used a Sieve of Eratosthenes algorithm to quickly generate primes, and displayed this in a simple table.
+A Sieve of Eratosthenes algorithm quickly generate primes.
+A seperate table builder object prints the multiplication table to console.

 ### Installation